dtt101/gabbin/README.md

 # TODO

+ * Show confidence in UI
  * Update docs to reflects websocket interface
  * Update tests to reflect websocket usage
- * Show confidence in UI
+ * Session id needs to be real
  * Actually do MMF test